Ruffle-trimmed Shirred Dress with Matching Bolero

 On the top edge of the dress, press fabric down 1/4 inch, then fold that width again and press.
 (Find folding template here about half-way down the page.)
 Topstitch.
 Zig-zag, overlock stitch, or serge the bottom edge of the dress.

 Now to shir.
 I found great instructions on shirring here.
 Because this fabric was a little heavy, I did increase my stitch length to 4 to get the material to gather a little more.
 Another solution would be to cut the fabric a little narrower if you think it will not shir as easily.
 I also did 12 rows for size 10, 10 rows for size 4/5, and 9 for size 3T.
 In addition, I do not pre-wash my fabric.
 When you wash and dry the fabric, it shrinks up a little bit more and looks really nice.
 Shir the top of the dress with as many rows as you like, about 1/4 inch apart.
+Now you will either need to make bias tape out of your coordinating fabric or buy some that matches well.
+I cut 16 inches of fabric.
+Then fold an outside corner to the opposite edge of the fabric and press.
+(This gives you a forty-five degree angle.)

 Cut down this line.
 Then cut four 1 3/4 inch strips using this edge as a guide.